 (c) At and following such meeting, the two representatives shall attempt to reach mutual written agreement on resolution of the issue; such mutual written agreement shall be binding on the Parties.

-(d) If the Parties are unable to arrive at such a mutual written agreement within two weeks of the aggrieved Party's written Notice, then the issue shall be escalated to Inventergy's CEO and Lopoco, who shall meet telephonically.
+(d) If the Parties are unable to arrive at such a mutual written agreement within two weeks of the aggrieved Party's written Notice, then the issue shall be escalated to Inventergy's CEO and Lopoco, who shall meet telephonically, videophonically or in person.

 (e) If the issue still cannot be resolved within two weeks of the aggrieved Party's written Notice, then the Aggrieved Party may submit its dispute to binding arbitration according to the rules of the AAA, with such arbitration to be before a panel of three arbitrators and held in the County of Santa Clara, California.
 The arbitration remedy shall not be invocable by any third party, including without limitation any licensee of the Patents.